CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 ontology database.

 Use exact terms when the identifier is already curated.
-Otherwise, use a query and review terminology resolution with `--term-audit-tsv`.
+Otherwise, use a query and review terminology resolution with `--term-audit`.

 Scalar targets do not perform terminology lookup: